nytimes/pocket_change/pocket_change/sphinx_doc/source/index.rst

 Installation and Quickstart
 ===========================

-Pocket Change is dependent on the APIs provided by the Sneeze components, so you must first install (ex via pip) Sneeze and Pocket, along with any other Sneeze plugins you may be using.
-Along with the dependencies, you'll also obviously need the Pocket Change code itself, so clone it.
+Install Pocket Change with pip: `pip install pocket-change`.
+This will get you all the dependencies, though you'll probably also want pocket.
+For that:

-After installing dependencies, you must create a config file.
-It should be formatted like a Flask config file (KEY = VALUE) and contain the following
+`pip install sneeze-pocket`.

-values:
+After installation, you must create a config file.
+It should be formatted like a Flask config file (KEY = VALUE) and contain the following values:

 * ``SQLALCHEMY_DATABASE_URI`` - A `SQLAlchemy formatted
   <http://docs.sqlalchemy.org/en/rel_0_8/core/engines.html#database-urls>`_